 - The XXX Gym Martial Arts Alliance has four members led by Ideo.

-- The Tonta Corps has two hundred members led by Leo.
+- The Tonta Pirates has two hundred members led by Leo.

 - The New Giant Warrior Pirates currently has five members led by Hajrudin.